vitaly-t/pg-rx-listen/README.md

 [RxJs] solution for handling `LISTEN` / `NOTIFY`, supporting any library that exposes [Pool] from [node-postgres].

+**Main Features:**

-It implements automatic re-connections, with the help of [retry-async].
+* Automatically restores lost connections, with the help of [retry-async].
+* Auto-connects on the first subscription and disconnects on the last one.

 > **NOTE: This library, though fully functional, is in active development.
 Contributors are welcome!**